HUMIDITY CONTROL DOESN’T HAVE TO BE DIFFICULT.

 ADD DECOUPLED DEHUMIDIFIERS

-A mix of refrigeration and desiccant dehumidifiers allow for precise environmental controls, critical for large retailers needing to eliminate everything from hoar frost to slips and falls in shop-in coolers.
+Adding in refrigerant dehumidifiers allow for precise environmental controls, critical for large retailers needing to eliminate everything from hoar frost to slips and falls in shop-in coolers, or the uncomfortably cold temperatures from overuse of air conditioning.